Phillip-England/fmtly/README.md

 - Solid Error Handling
 - _component validations ran prior to building
 - allow the command line tool to take in a single file instead of a dir as well
+- implement the $ctx() rune - stores a value in a global context which is made available to children and avoids the used of $pipe()
+- implement the $var() rune - creates a local variable (meaning it cannot be used in $pipe())
+- in this [reddit convo](https://www.reddit.com/r/golang/comments/1h1yb4w/gtml_convert_html_to_golang/), I talk to someone about growing out the buffers in the output components, need to do this!

 # Error Handling Todos